-- Blindwells, East Lothian (proposed National Development)
+- Blindwells, East Lothian

 - Shawfair, Midlothian

 - Granton, Edinburgh

 - Winchburgh, West Lothian

 - East Calder, West Lothian

-- · Dunfermline, Fife
+- Dunfermline, Fife

 - Tweedbank, Scottish Borders

-The iRSS highlights the importance of connectivity to the region noting that it is both about transport infrastructure and strong connections between communities and settlements to ensure there are no barriers to participation.
-There are concerns that cross-boundary deficiencies in connectivity and affordable public transport options are leading to disconnection from work opportunities, including in more rural areas.
+The iRSS highlights the importance of connectivity to the region noting that it is both about transport infrastructure and strong connections between communities and settlements, to ensure there are no barriers to participation.
+There are concerns that cross-boundary (i.e., local authority) deficiencies in connectivity and affordable public transport options are leading to disconnection from work opportunities, including in more rural areas.

 In terms of transport the iRSS strategy focus is twofold.
-Firstly, to improve the linkages along existing major transport corridors to enhance connectivity beyond the region and, secondly, enhance the inter-region links.
-For new developments connecting infrastructure needs to be identified and delivered before sites are completed to give the best opportunity for sustainable habits to develop.
+Firstly, to improve the linkages along existing major transport corridors to enhance connectivity beyond the region and, secondly, enhance the links within the region.
+For new developments, connecting infrastructure and services need to be identified and delivered before sites are completed to give the best opportunity for sustainable habits to become embedded.

-The iRSS also outlines that local authorities will aim to ensure that there is a sufficient supply of housing land to meet the housing land requirements to be set out in NPF4 and indicated in Table 2.2.
-Development policy will promote brownfield sites and minimum levels of density appropriate to urban and edge of urban sites, to promote better public transport and active travel provision and more sustainable neighbourhoods where the density supports a level of local services, public transport and employment opportunities.
+The iRSS also outlines that local authorities will aim to ensure that there is a sufficient supply of housing land to meet the housing land requirements set out in NPF4 and indicated in Table 2.2.
+Development policy will promote brownfield sites and set minimum levels of density appropriate to urban and edge of urban sites, to promote better public transport and active travel provision and more sustainable neighbourhoods, i.e., where the density supports a level of local services, public transport and employment opportunities.

 Falkirk and Clackmannanshire Councils are working with Stirling Council on the preparation of an RSS for the Forth Valley area.
-An iRSS has been submitted to the Scottish Government to inform the development of NPF4.
-This is based around a polycentric approach that notes the strategic relationships across the wider area and central linking role that the region has to play in central Scotland.
-This is illustrated in Figure 2.3.
-From a connectivity perspective the iRSS focuses on decarbonising transport through provision of an electric vehicle charging network, active travel and supporting transport infrastructure as well as digital infrastructure.
-In terms of housing it is highlighted that the NPF4 response to housing targets across the region will influence how the RSS addresses housing need and demand.
+An iRSS was submitted to the Scottish Government to inform the development of NPF4.
+This is based around a polycentric approach that notes the strategic relationships across the wider area and linking role that the region plays in central Scotland.
+This is illustrated in Figure 2.4.
+From a connectivity perspective the iRSS focuses on decarbonising transport through the provision of an electric vehicle charging network, active travel and supporting transport infrastructure, as well as digital infrastructure.
+In terms of housing, it is highlighted that the NPF4 response to housing targets across the region will influence how the final RSS addresses housing need and demand.
 However, Falkirk is a distinct housing market area with a closer relationship between Stirling and Clackmannanshire areas.

-Figure 2.3 Forth Valley iRSS Overall Strategy
+Figure 2.4 Forth Valley iRSS Overall Strategy

-Furthermore, in June 2020 a draft Edinburgh and South-East Scotland Regional Prosperity
+Furthermore, in September 2021 the Edinburgh and South-East Scotland Regional Prosperity Framework was approved by Joint Committee.

-Framework was published for consultation.
 The framework builds on the regional partnership that is delivering the £1.3bn Edinburgh and South-East Scotland City Deal.
-A series of future regional priorities have been identified based upon supporting the region to flourish, encouraging innovation and supporting resilience.
+A series of future regional priorities have been identified based on supporting the region to flourish, encouraging innovation, and supporting resilience.
 Some major regional opportunities have been identified through the framework development process, each aligning with one or more of these themes.
 Two major opportunities directly relate to transport which are: